titzer/wizard-engine/doc/Tracing.md

 ## The `-fatal` option

 When working on the Wizard Engine itself, often it is useful to get a stacktrace of where in Wizard's implementation an error (such as a failed unit test) occurs.
-The `-fatal` option causes Wizard to intentionally exit with a stacktrace upon the first error.
+The `-fatal` option causes Wizard to intentionally exit with a stacktrace upon the first unit test error.